jo-soobin/Algorithm/README.md

-# baekjoon
+# Algorithm
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Algorithm Study